khaiwyon/materials/week_1/day_1/README.md

 - Daily Challenge: Now that we've created the full page photo, let's create another one below it.
 Refer to the sample landing page, find another photo and set the height to ``` 50 vh ```.
 Add the text ``` Created for Cool People ```.

+- HINT: You can also use ```background-color ``` instead of an image.
+Background colours can accept hex colours on top of english names.
+Give it a try, google ```hex color``` and play around with the palettes before adding it into your css file.